 Welcome to Sea Lake

-Just out of town is Lake Tyrrell a salt lake covering about 180 square kilometres.
+Just out of town is Lake Tyrrell a salt lake covering about 180 square kilometers.
 Lake Tyrrell is renowned as a start gazing area because the sky receives very little man made light.

 Lake Tyrrell is a unique salt lake located 7kms north of Sea Lake.
 The Lake environment is host to Mallee reptiles, kangaroos, emus, white-faced chats, and an inland gullery.